Kenya Airways: Subsidiaries and associates

 Low-cost carrier Jambojet, created in 2013, and African Cargo Handling Limited are both wholly owned subsidiaries of Kenya Airways.

 Partly owned companies include Kenya Airfreight Handling Limited, dedicated to the cargo handling of perishable goods (51%-owned) and Tanzanian carrier Precision Air (41.23%-owned).

 Key people

 As of August 2023, Allan Kilavuka held both the Group Managing Director and CEO position.
 Kilavuka was appointed as Kenya Airways Group's acting CEO in December 2019, succeeding Sebastian Mikosz, who resigned amid nationalisation plans for the airline.
 Mikosz, formerly CEO of LOT Polish Airlines, had taken office as Kenya Airways Group's managing director and CEO on 1 June 2017.
 Kilavuka was later confirmed in the substantive role.
+In December 2025, Kilavuka was replaced in the roles of managing director and CEO by former COO George Kamal.
+As of September 2026, Habil Waswani held the acting CEO position, succeeding George Kamal.

 Destinations

 Kenya Airways serves 44 destinations with 61 different routes, as of August 2023.

 Alliances

 KLM sponsored Kenya Airways' SkyTeam candidacy process in mid-2005.
 In September 2007, Kenya Airways became one of the first official SkyTeam Associate Airline and achieved full membership in June 2010.
 The alliance provides Kenya Airways' passengers with access to the member airlines' worldwide network and passenger facilities.